Many schools have open doors, an openness that has once again come into focus.

-I still see far too many open doors where unauthorized individuals can enter almost at will when I'm out in the country, says Lotta Edholm to Sveriges Radio.
+I still see far too many open doors where unauthorized individuals can enter almost at will, says Lotta Edholm to Sveriges Radio.

 False sense of security